 Yes, dogs are allowed in High Point State Park.

-Other fun things to explore at High Point State Park:
+Other fun things to do at High Point State Park:

-Within these 5 locations in the park, you’ll also find:
+Within these 5 locations of High Point State Park, you’ll also find:

 - Camping sites.